bpopnikolov/ng-rock-paper-scissors/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --aot` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+#### `Important!` use the --aot flag to start the project.
+There is a bug with the lazy loading in the current version of angular cli.
+This is a workaround.
+You can read more about the issue here: [link](https://github.com/angular/angular/issues/23412#issuecomment-422682849)

+## Live Demon

+Coming soon...

 ## Code scaffolding